mvanwinkleias/blog_posts/2020-06-04-repo_layout/README.md

+# Forward

+## A Note About Repo Naming

+You're going to have a lot of repos.
+Don't fear that.
+Sometimes the best names to give a repo look like:

+* ias_102003_hunt_mac_addresses

+We use RT.  [ias #102003] corresponds to a ticket number that can be referenced, and updated by anybody with access to the ticketing system.

+Sometimes you'll make a repo just for yourself in your private space.
+My name is Martin VanWinkle .

+I'll name repos like this:

+* mv_fun_with_something

+and put it in my private git space.
+If I want to share it with a teammate, and they clone the repo into their source directory, it's more obvious what that repo does and it manages expectations.

+You will want to have a space for "production" repos.
+If you deploy with packages, you'll want a way to refer to the repository location that housed the code for the artifact.

 # Repo Layout

 A good .gitignore is very important.
 Chances are you can make a large one that covers a bunch of